ajith-shankar/BigData-Project-End-to-End/PostgreSQL_Setup.md

 ## Conclusion

-You have successfully set up PostgreSQL for the BigData Project: End-to-End.
+You have successfully set up PostgreSQL for the BigData Project: USA-Healthcare-Report.
 Ensure that your PostgreSQL database is running, and you can proceed with configuring other components of your project that interact with relational databases.

 For further configurations and advanced settings, refer to the official PostgreSQL [documentation](https://www.postgresql.org/docs/).